CAPM Online Course

 Solar Impulse 2 sets new record

-not be quite as far as the leg just completed, but it will still likely take four days and nights.
-From Phoenix, Solar Impulse will head for New York and an Atlantic crossing
+quite as far as the leg just completed, but it will still likely take four days and nights.
+From Phoenix, Solar Impulse will head for New York and an Atlantic crossing that would eventually

 Borschberg said he looked forward to having a shower and visiting one of the many